aejiang/cse15l-lab-reports/lab-report-3-week-6.md

 ![scpWAlias](https://user-images.githubusercontent.com/103210217/167229068-2da06dd7-8fca-47ae-8394-1778bd0f737b.png)
 - This is the `scp` command I used to copy a file into my ieng account using just my alias.

+To streamline ssh configuration, create a configuration file within the ssh directory that tells SSH your host name alias, server username, and path to your ssh key file.
+Then you can `ssh` and `scp` with just your alias so you no longer have to type out your username and password.

 **Setup Github Access from ieng6**

 ![pubKey](https://user-images.githubusercontent.com/103210217/167229259-6c95754c-33c8-4bbf-bd66-cbfe26989869.png)